bayertom/simplifyContourLinesAXS/README.md

      +buff2=*buffer_B2*.csv

 are processed one by one.
-For further details of setting dh, se Sec.
+For further details of setting dh, see Sec.
 1.4.4.

 ### 1.31 Conversion of files
 The bundled Python script